simpsonpeng/feature-detection/README.md

 input the number of reserved points: Determine the number of points to be retained.

 Note:
-Only support the point cloud with “PLY” format
+Only support the point cloud with “PLY” format.

 Some parameters are hardly-coded in our code, although they occur in our paper.